MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Central US is Contoso's secondary region.
 Here's how Contoso will architect networks within it:

-- **Hub**: The hub VNet in East US 2 is the central point of connectivity to the on-premises datacenter, and the spoke VNets in East US 2 can be used to isolate workloads if required, managed separately from other spokes.
+- **Hub:** The hub VNet in East US 2 is the central point of connectivity to the on-premises datacenter, and the spoke VNets in East US 2 can be used to isolate workloads if required, managed separately from other spokes.
-- **VNets**: Contoso will have two VNets in Central US:
+- **VNets:** Contoso will have two VNets in Central US:
   - VNET-PROD-CUS.
 This VNet is a production network, similar to VNET-PROD_EUS2.
   - VNET-ASR-CUS.
 This VNet will act as a location in which VMs are created after failover from on-premises, or as a location for Azure VMs that are failed over from the primary to the secondary region.
 This network is similar to the production networks, but without any domain controllers on it.
   - Each VNet in the region will have its own address space, with no overlap.
 Contoso will configure routing without NAT.
-- **Subnets**: The subnets will be architected in a similar way to those in East US 2.
+- **Subnets:** The subnets will be architected in a similar way to those in East US 2.
 The exception is that Contoso doesn't need a subnet for domain controllers.

 The VNets in Central US are summarized in the following table.